 We can’t win everything we desire.
 We fool ourselves if we believe this, and we mislead others if we lecture it.
 “Life is chaotic”, “Life is unplanned”, and without rhyme or reason.
 There are uncountable times when we will lose.
-Being successful in life isn’t about winning all the time; it’s about loosing, and how we deal with our loss.
+Being successful in life isn’t about winning all the time; it’s about losing, and how we deal with our loss.

-If you’re serious about “self-development” then forget about winning and concentrate on loosing.
+If you’re serious about “self-development” then forget about winning and concentrate on losing.
 A loser can often be a more fulfilled and better person than someone who knows nothing but winning.
 You learn more about the human condition through loss than through winning.

 The strongest, best people I have ever met have been the ones who have lost a great opportunity, and sometimes everything, but who have had the strength to accept their loss and still believed that life was something beautiful and worth living.